5. Types

 Exercise 10

-Syntactic entities have no type declarations whereas semantic entities (data) have types.
-Types of expressions are determined when their values are calculated.
-Any data can be assigned to any variable.
+Syntactic entities (e.g. variables) have no type declarations whereas semantic entities (e.g. values) have types.
+The type of an expression is determined when its value is calculated.
+Any type of values can be assigned to any variable.

-Types of expressions are determined before execution, based on type declarations.
+Types of all expressions are determined before execution, based on type declarations.

 Hardware-defined or indecomposable types. (e.g. integer, floating point, character)